 |Nеt Wоrth іn 2022:||$450 mіllіоn|

 Sylvester Stallone was born on July 6, 1946 as Michael Sylvester Gardenzio Stallone in Hell’s Kitchen, Manhattan.
-He’s the elder son of Italian-born Francesco “Frank” Stallone Sr, a hairdresser, and Jackie Stallone, an astrologer and dancer.
-He has a younger brother, Frank Stallone, who is an actor and musician.
+Sylvester Stallone is the elder son of Italian-born Francesco “Frank” Stallone Sr, a hairdresser, and Jackie Stallone, an astrologer and dancer.
+Sylvester Stallone has a younger brother, Frank Stallone, who is an actor and musician.

-Complications during childbirth caused the lower left side of Sylvester’s face to be paralyzed, giving him his now-iconic “snarling” look and slightly slurred speech.
-Stallone spent some of his early years in foster care due to his parent’s volatile relationship.
+Complications during childbirth caused the lower left side of Sylvester Stallone face to be paralyzed, giving him his now-iconic “snarling” look and slightly slurred speech.
+Sylvester Stallone spent some of his early years in foster care due to his parent’s volatile relationship.
+His parents later divorced.

-The couple later divorced.
-Stallone studied drama at the American College in Switzerland before moving on to the University of Miami.
-He left school before completing his degree and moved to New York City to pursue acting as a career.
+Sylvester Stallone studied drama at the American College in Switzerland before moving on to the University of Miami.
+Sylvester Stallone left school before completing his degree and moved to New York City to pursue acting as a career.

 His first few early film roles were minor, including an uncredited role in Woody Allen’s film Bananas in 1971.

-He also had an interest in screenwriting, and in 1975, inspired by a Muhammad Ali versus Chuck Wepner flight he’d seen, he wrote a screenplay about a struggling underdog thug with ambitions to become a professional boxer.
-Stallone reportedly refused to sell the script unless he was the star of the film.
+Sylvester Stallone also had an interest in screenwriting, and in 1975, inspired by a Muhammad Ali versus Chuck Wepner flight he’d seen, he wrote a screenplay about a struggling underdog thug with ambitions to become a professional boxer.
+Sylvester Stallone reportedly refused to sell the script unless he was the star of the film.

 In 1976, “Rocky” was released.
 Stallone gained immediate A-list status and world fame with his starring role.
 The film was a critical and box office hit, and went on to earn $117 million at the box office and ten Academy Award nominations.

-In preparation for both of his roles as Rocky and Rambo, he adhered to an incredibly vigorous training program, two workouts a day, six days a week, and more exercise in the evenings.
-He reduced his body fat percentage to an all-time low of 2.8% for the third Rocky installment.
+In preparation for both of his roles as Rocky and Rambo, Sylvester Stallone followed strict training program, two workouts a day, six days a week, and more exercise in the evenings.
+Sylvester Stallone reduced his body fat percentage to an all-time low of 2.8% for the third Rocky installment.

 He attempted to make movies in the comedy genre, but was met with critical and commercial disasters in the form of early-nineties movies “Oscar” and “Stop!
 Or My Mom Will Shoot.”

-Stallone took a three-year hiatus, and in 2006 had a comeback with the sixth “Rocky” film.
-He wrote, directed, and starred in critically-acclaimed “Rocky Balboa”, which had a budget of $24 million and made $155.7 million worldwide.
+Sylvester Stallone took a three-year hiatus, and in 2006 had a comeback with the sixth “Rocky” film.
+Sylvester Stallone wrote, directed, and starred in critically-acclaimed “Rocky Balboa”, which had a budget of $24 million and made $155.7 million worldwide.

-He also reprised his role of Rambo in the fourth installment of that series, “Rambo.”
+Sylvester Stallone also reprised his role of Rambo in the fourth installment of that series, “Rambo.”
 In 2010, he wrote, directed, and starred in the successful “The Expendables”, which went straight to No. 1 at the box office upon opening weekend.
-A sequel was released in 2012 to similarly positive reviews and a No. 1 slot in the box office.
+A sequel was released in 2012 to positive reviews and was at No. 1 slot in the box office.

-Stallone married Sasha Czack in 1974.
+Sylvester Stallone married Sasha Czack in 1974.
 They had two sons, Sage Moonblood who died of heart disease at age 36 and Seargeoh.
-Stallone and Czack divorced in 1985.
-Stallone was married to Brigitte Nielson from 1985-1997.
-He married Jennifer Flavin in 1997, and the two have three daughters, Sophie, Sistine, and Scarlet.
+Sylvester and Czack divorced in 1985.
+Sylvester Stallone was married to Brigitte Nielson from 1985-1997.
+Sylvester Stallone married Jennifer Flavin in 1997, and the two have three daughters, Sophie, Sistine, and Scarlet.

-Sylvester Gardenzio Stallone, named after his parental grandfather and was nicknamed Sly Stallone.
+Sylvester Stallone Gardenzio Stallone, named after his parental grandfather and was nicknamed Sly Stallone.